exploratory-io/book/user-defined-plugin.md

 ![](import/images/user_defined_plugin_picker.png)

 This will open a Data Import Dialog.
-And your input parameters should be displayed on left handside of the Import Dialog.
+And your input parameters should be displayed on left-hand side of the Import Dialog.

 ![](import/images/data_import_diloag_with_user_defined_plugin.png)